chris-asianzu/Retail-Store-Inventory-Optimization/README.md

 ---

 ## Contributions
-This project is authored and maintained by chris-asianzu.
+This project is authored and maintained by Chris Benjamin Asianzu (chris-asianzu).
 Feel free to fork, contribute, or discuss ideas via issues or pull requests.

 ---